psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 Neil Ross stared.
 Then he sprang to his feet.

 "It is Adam Blair you are meaning, woman!
-God curse him in death now that he is no longer in life! "
+God curse him in death now that he is no longer in life!"

 Then, shaking and trembling, he sat down again, and brooded against the dull red glow of the peats.